-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease or a condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+- Tell your doctor if you have kidney disease, liver disease, or a glucose-6-phosphate dehydrogenase (G6PD) deficiency.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.